 Fourth graders are curious about the world and how it works.
 Throughout the year, students engage in science learning experiences to connect their thinking, make observations, formulate new ideas, and make sense of the natural world and how it works.
 Fourth graders learn to apply Science and Engineering Practices to think like scientists.

 Fourth-grade students will develop an understanding that energy can be transferred from object to object through collisions, or from place to place by sound, light, heat, and electric currents.
 They then apply their understanding of energy to design, test, and refine a device that converts energy from one form to another.
 Fourth graders will use a model of waves to describe patterns of waves in terms of amplitude and wavelength, and that waves can cause objects to move.
 They develop an understanding of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
 Students will apply their knowledge of natural Earth processes to generate and compare multiple solutions to reduce the impacts of such processes on humans.
 By developing a model, they describe that an object can be seen when light reflected from its surface enters the eye and use evidence to construct an explanation of the relationship between the speed of an object and the energy of that object.
 During fourth grade, students will develop an understanding that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.
 They also learn about food chains and food webs as well as how fossils provide evidence that life forms have changed over time and were influenced by changes in environmental conditions.

-FHPS is in the process of transitioning from the Grade Level Content Expectations to the Michigan Science Standards.
-Click either link to view the fourth-grade standards your child will be working toward in science.
+FHPS focuses on instruction and learning of the Michigan Science Standards.
+Click on the link to view the fourth-grade standards your child will be working toward in science.